 Q: Is there storage for instruments?

-A: Any student who performs in an instrumental ensemble is eligible to sign out a locker in Denison Hall for the purpose of storing their instrument.
+A: Students performing in instrumental ensembles are eligible to sign out a locker in Denison Hall for the purpose of storing their instrument.
 HPP students are provided lockers in Haydn Hall.
-More information is provided to students during auditions and on the Instrument Locker Policies and Requests page.
+More information is provided on the Instrument Locker Policies and Requests page.

 Q: Does CWRU Music rent or loan instruments to students?

-A: Students that participate in our large ensembles, such as marching band, wind band, orchestra or jazz ensembles may borrow instruments from the department with the approval of an ensemble director.
-Instrument loans are done by semester, and with approval of the faculty member/ensemble director.
+A: Students participating in our large ensembles, such as marching band, wind band, orchestra or jazz ensemble may borrow instruments from the department.
+Instrument are loaned by semester and issued with approval of the faculty member/ensemble director.
 Students participating in HPP Ensembles can loan instruments from our Kulas collection of period instruments.